Unified genus-1 potential and a parametric perturbative/nonperturbative relation: Picard-Fuchs equations and the P/NP relation

 The series expansion of the classical nonperturbative period contains logarithmic terms as well, and the coefficient of the logarithmic term can be determined by observing the behavior of the turning points as $\xi$ is rotated around $\xi = 0$ as $\xi \rightarrow \xi e^{2 \pi i}$.
 After this rotation, the two turning points around the origin swap places, which means that with the rotation of $\xi$, $S_{\mathcal{C}_2}$ deforms to $S_{\mathcal{C}_2} + S_{\mathcal{C}_1}$, which is only possible if $S_{\mathcal{C}_2}$ contains a term like $\frac{1}{2 \pi i} S_{\mathcal{C}_1}\log(\xi)$.
 This condition fixes the logarithmic term in $t_D$, and we can write an Ansatz for it as

-and the coefficients $b_i$ can be found by the substitution of this Ansatz into the Picard-Fuchs equation.
+and the coefficients $b_i$ can be found by substituting this Ansatz into the Picard-Fuchs equation.
 The zeroth order term in $t_D$ is the instanton action $S$, defined as

 where $x_3 = \sqrt{a} - \sqrt{a-b}$.
 Notice the factor $2$ in front, which should be taken into account when comparing the results we present with the results in the literature, as the usual definition of the instanton action only includes the tunneling action.
-This factor in our definition corresponds to the inclusion of the anti-instanton action as well.
+This factor in our definition corresponds to the inclusion of both the instanton and the anti-instanton action.